Journeyman Electrician Salary: What You’ll Earn in 2026

 A journeyman electrician license is your first fully independent credential in the trade.
 You’ve completed your apprenticeship — typically 8,000 hours of on-the-job training over four to five years — passed your state licensing exam, and now you can work without direct supervision.
 That credential shift translates directly into a pay bump.

-During an apprenticeship, electricians typically earn $18–$28/hour depending on their year level and local union scale.
-Once you earn journeyman status, you move to the full journeyman rate, which is substantially higher.
-In union shops, the jump from 5th-year apprentice to journeyman can be $8–$15/hour.
+During an apprenticeship, electricians typically earn 40–90% of journeyman scale depending on their year level.
+Once you earn journeyman status, you move to the full journeyman rate.
+In union shops, the jump from 5th-year apprentice to journeyman can be $8–$15 per hour.
+The BLS reports the mean annual wage for helper electricians — the classification covering early-stage apprentices — at $44,080 (BLS, May 2025), which makes the journeyman milestone even more significant in dollar terms.

-In practice, a journeyman electrician working 40 hours a week, 50 weeks a year, at $30/hour earns $60,000 before overtime.
-Add standard overtime — which is common in commercial and industrial electrical work — and it’s not unusual to gross $70,000–$85,000 in a year.
+In practice, a journeyman working 40 hours a week, 50 weeks a year at $34.37/hour earns roughly $68,740 before overtime.
+Add standard overtime — common in commercial and industrial electrical work — and it’s not unusual to gross $80,000–$95,000 in a year.
 Some journeymen working heavy industrial or shift work consistently clear six figures.

 The honest downside: this is physically demanding work.
 Journeymen spend long days on their feet, often in tight spaces, on ladders, or in unconditioned environments.
-Injury rates in the electrical trade are real — Bureau of Labor Statistics data tracks roughly 2–3 incidents per 100 workers annually in construction electrical work.
-Factor that in when comparing electrician pay to office careers.
+The Bureau of Labor Statistics tracks roughly 2–3 incidents per 100 workers annually in construction electrical work.
+Factor that in when comparing electrician pay to desk-based careers.

 Average journeyman electrician salary by state

 Electrician wages vary widely by geography.
-Illinois and New York union journeymen can earn $40–$50/hour base, while journeymen in rural Southern states might be closer to $22–$26/hour.
-The BLS overall median for electricians is $62,350/yr (May 2024), but that average masks a wide distribution.
+Illinois and New York IBEW journeymen can earn $40–$55/hour base, while journeymen in rural Southern states might be closer to $22–$27/hour.
+The national median hourly is $34.37 (BLS, May 2025), but that average masks a wide distribution.

-The table below shows median annual wages for electricians by state (BLS, May 2024).
+The table below shows median annual wages for electricians by state using the most current BLS state-level data available.
 Journeyman wages in your specific area may run above or below these figures depending on union scale, employer type, and specialization.

 | State | Median Annual Wage | Median Hourly Wage |